CellProfiler/cellprofiler.github.com/impact/index.md

 Impact on Human Health
 ======================

-Our CellProfiler software has yielded discoveries in several translational projects, some of which may ultimately have a direct impact on the treatment of disease.
+Our CellProfiler software has yielded discoveries in several translational projects, some of which have had a direct impact on the treatment of disease.
 For example, CellProfiler has been used to identify several small molecules that are effective in treating particular diseases in mouse models.
 In some cases, discoveries made using CellProfiler have even led to planning clinical trials in humans, which could directly improve patient outcomes.
 Here we highlight instances that have come to our attention.
+Please [let us know](mailto:imagingadmin) if you are aware of others!
 See also: [citations](/citations)

 Ebola Virus
 -----------